Afro-Surrealism: Atlanta, Donald Glover

 Atlanta is an American comedy-drama television series created by Donald Glover that premiered on September 6, 2016, on FX.
-The series centers on college dropout and music manager Earnest "Earn" Marks (Glover) and rapper Paper Boi (Brian Tyree Henry) as they navigate a strange, seemingly otherworldly version of the Atlanta rap scene, examining racism, whiteness, existentialism and modern African-American culture through Afro-Surrealism.
-It also stars Lakeith Stanfield and Zazie Beetz.
+The series centers on college dropout and music manager Earnest "Earn" Marks (played by Glover) and rapper Paper Boi (Brian Tyree Henry) as they navigate a strange, seemingly otherworldly version of the Atlanta rap scene, examining racism, whiteness, existentialism and modern African-American culture through Afro-Surrealism.
+It also stars LaKeith Stanfield and Zazie Beetz.

 Sorry to Bother You, Boots Riley

-Sorry to Bother You is a 2018 American surrealist urban fantasy science fiction black comedy film written and directed by Boots Riley, in his directorial debut.
-It stars Lakeith Stanfield, Tessa Thompson, Jermaine Fowler, Omari Hardwick, Terry Crews, Patton Oswalt, David Cross, Danny Glover, Steven Yeun, and Armie Hammer.
-The film follows a young black telemarketer who adopts a white accent to succeed at his job.
+Sorry to Bother You is a 2018 American surrealist, urban fantasy, science fiction, black-comedy film written and directed by Boots Riley, in his directorial debut.
+It stars LaKeith Stanfield, Tessa Thompson, Jermaine Fowler, Omari Hardwick, Terry Crews, Patton Oswalt, David Cross, Danny Glover, Steven Yeun, and Armie Hammer.
+The film follows a young black telemarketer who adopts a "white accent" to succeed at his job.
 Swept into a corporate conspiracy, he must choose between profit and joining his activist friends to organize labor.

+Random Acts of Flyness, Terence Nance

+Random Acts of Flyness (2018–present) is a late night sketch comedy series created by American artist Terence Nance for HBO.

+Lemonade, Beyoncé Knowles-Carter

+Beyonce's award-winning album 'Lemonade' utilizes distinct references, narratives, and imagery originating from black American culture to convey the socio-historical experiences of black women within the U.S. social milieu.
+Throughout the album, capricious changes between musical genres highlight the fickleness of public perception towards women of the African Diaspora while the application of code-switching and colloquialisms in Beyonce's lyricism aim to illustrate the prevalence of respectability politics which has been a major tenant of racial socialization.
+Popular sources and scholastic platforms both utilize Lemonade in the sociological discourse about how generations of black American women have experienced misogynoir.

+Harriet, Kasi Lemmons

+Kasi Lemmons is a black American female film director and screenwriter who led the 2019 motion picture Harriet which showcases the life of historical figure, Harriet Tubman.
+In this Hollywood rendition, Tubman experiences frequent visions from divinity that guide her when initially escaping enslavement, freeing other enslaved peers via the Underground Railroad, and formulating plans as the leader of a government-sanctioned military raid.
+These 'divine visions' reimagine Tubman's real-life proneness to seizures due to a severe head injury from her early teenage years.
+The reinterpretation of a physical disability as a "superpower" exemplifies the African-American community's application of religious belief as a means of problem-solving, perseverance, and optimism amidst their institutionalized mistreatment throughout the era of U.S. Slavery.